STANFORD-O’CONNOR FMRP JEDI VISION

 Curricular Highlights

-• Two-week intern block covering a range of health equity, policy, and advocacy topics, followed by several intern group workshops
+• Two-week intern block covering a range of health equity, policy, and advocacy topics complemented by a longitudinal series of didactics, seminars, and workshops on a variety of additional equity and advocacy topics

 • Tour of community partnerships during orientation, and additional site visits during Family and Community Medicine (FCM) months